The way you measure a society’s soul is by the way that it treats its children.

 Marlene Rattigan B.A., Dip.
 Ed.
 (ECS), CELTA

 Marlene Rattigan is an Early Childhood teacher, a teacher of English as a Second Language, and from 1987-2000 was a nationally accredited fitness leader.
 Her background is in music education.
 A keen interest in motor development in children led to the creation of Kidz-Fiz-Biz which she taught successfully for 13 years.
-Marlene also conducts workshops for children, teachers and parents at schools, in the community and at conferences.
+Marlene also conducts workshops for children, teachers and parents at schools, in the community and at festivals.
 She has produced teaching manuals complete with audio CDs which are an extension of her ‘Kidz-Fiz-Biz’ program.

 Kidz-Fiz-Biz

-PO Box 6894, East Perth WA 6892 Australia
+PO Box 6894, East Perth WA 6892, Australia

 T: +61 8 9355 4890 M: +61 (0) 410 64 2781 E: info@kidzfizbiz.com